learnlatex/learnlatex.github.io/en/lesson-03.md

 Try adding text to your first document, typesetting and seeing the changes in your PDF.
 Make some different paragraphs and add variable spaces.
-Explore how your editor works: click on your source and find how to go to the same line  in your PDF.
+Explore how your editor works; click on your source and find how to go to the same line  in your PDF.
 Try adding some hard spaces and see how they influence line-breaking.